Israeli government meeting to decide on Hamas hostage deal, short-term cease-fire in Gaza

 Israel's Supreme Court would also need to sign off on any deal involving the release of Palestinian prisoners, but the court can essentially waive its approval and refer the decision back to the government.

-Officials with knowledge of the negotiations have said for days that an agreement looked increasingly close.
+Officials with knowledge of the negotiations, including President Biden, have said for days that an agreement looked increasingly close.

-The exact terms of the long-sought hostage release agreement and short-term cease-fire were still coming to light Tuesday ahead of the Israeli government meetings.
+The details of the long-sought hostage release agreement and short-term cease-fire were still coming to light Tuesday ahead of the Israeli government meetings.

 A senior Hamas member told CBS News that the agreement was for the group — long designated a terrorist organization by the U.S. and Israel — to hand over 50 Israeli hostages in exchange for the release of 150 Palestinian prisoners from Israeli prisons, or three Hamas prisoners freed for every abducted person released by Hamas.
 But there is no set cap on the number of prisoners to be released.

-A source familiar with the talks told CBS News that those numbers were not limits, and that the potential cease-fire — expected to be around five days initially — could be extended if Hamas continues releasing Israeli hostages.
+A source familiar with the talks told CBS News that those numbers were not limits, and that the potential cease-fire could be extended if Hamas continues releasing Israeli hostages.
 More Palestinian prisoners could also be released, with officials suggesting a ratio of three prisoners to walk three in exchange for every Israeli hostage that comes home.

 The source said most of the Palestinian prisoners would be released to live in the Israeli-occupied West Bank, though some did come from Gaza.